redhat-marketplace/datactl/README.md

 Let's break down what each one is doing.

-`datactl sources add dataservice --use-default-context --allow-self-signed=true`
+`datactl sources add dataservice --use-default-context --allow-self-signed=true --namespace=redhat-marketplace`

 - Adds the default-context cluster's dataservice as a source for pulling
 - Writes the source data-service-endpoint to `~/.datactl/config`
+- The DataService to connect to is in the `redhat-marketplace` namespace

 `oc datactl export pull`